 - HTML is there a format or structure of a mixed format editing and structuring?

-- The choice of presenting author should they take precedence over those of the user?
+- The choice of presentation of the author should they take precedence over those of the user?

-- The answer is she needs a format for describing the formatting, or a transformation language?
+- The answer is she needs a format description of the formatting, or a transformation language?

 The first developments

-The first proposed Cascading HTML Style Sheets made by Håkon Wium Lie holds the attention of Dave Raggett, who was then the principal editor of the draft specification HTML3.0.
-Advocates a purely structural HTML, it encourages the publication of a paper CHSS, so that it can be presented and discussed at the Second International Conference on the WWW (Mosaic and the Web ‘, Chicago, 1994).
-It also modifies the browser with Håkon Lie Arena, to allow testing of this format, and demonstrated at the Third WWW Conference in 1995.
+The first proposal for HTML Cascading Style Sheets made by Håkon Wium Lie holds the attention of Dave Raggett, who was then the chief editor of the draft specification HTML3.0.
+A supporter of a purely structural HTML, encourages publication of a paper CHSS, so that it can be presented and discussed at the Second International Conference on the WWW (Mosaic and the Web ‘, Chicago, 1994).
+It also modifies the browser with Håkon Lie Arena , to allow testing this format, and demonstrated at the Third Conference WWW 1995.

 Meanwhile, Bert Bos, who was then working on the browser Argo, and who had submitted its own draft to the W3C “Stream-based Style Sheet Proposal (SSP), decides to join its effects to those of Håkon Lie.
-PHC was developed with the idea of being applicable not only to HTML, but also to other markup languages, Bert Bos and Håkon Lie resume this goal and make it a key feature of the CSS itself becomes said.
+PHC was developed with the idea of being applicable not only HTML but also other markup languages, Bert Bos and Håkon Lie repeat this purpose, and form a key feature of the CSS itself becomes said.

-Another aspect of CSS is so in opposing the existing alternatives: CSS is the first format to include the idea of “cascading” (cascading style sheet), that is to say, the possibility for style a document to be inherited from more of a “style sheet”.
-This helps to mediate between several competing sources of shaping element, and therefore meets the need to compromise between the stylistic preferences of the authors and users.
+Another aspect of CSS is so crucial to address the existing alternatives: CSS is the first format to include the idea of “cascading” (cascading style sheet), that is to say, the possibility for style a document to be inherited from more of a “style sheet”.
+This helps to mediate between several competing sources of shaping an element, and thus meets the need for compromise between the stylistic preferences of the authors and users.

 The World Wide Web Consortium (W3C) becomes operational in 1995, and the mailing list www-style is created.
 The same year held in Paris a “W3C style sheet workshop” decisive for the future of CSS.
-Y is particularly affirmed the desire to maintain the style sheets in a simple form, which excludes the hypothesis JSSS Netscape.
-Moreover, Thomas Reardon (Microsoft) will announce the coming of CSS support in future versions of Internet Explorer, meaning that when the W3C creates the end of the “HTML Editorial Review Board (ERB HTML ) to ratify the future HTML specifications, DOM and CSS, Netscape, represented by Lou Montulli, finally agrees to CSS project led by Bert Bos and Håkon Lie.
+Paper includes sets the goal to keep the style sheets in a simple form, which excludes the hypothesis JSSS Netscape.
+Moreover, Thomas Reardon (Microsoft), announcing the coming of CSS support in future versions of Internet Explorer, therefore, when the W3C creates the end of the “HTML Editorial Review Board (ERB HTML ) to ratify the future HTML specifications, DOM and CSS, Netscape, represented by Lou Montulli, finally joins the CSS project led by Bert Bos and Håkon Lie.